Arts & Crafts Interiors The First Comfortable House

 Roycroft's first catalog, published in 1901, promised one-of-a-kind handcrafted furnishings but its more than 400 employees rather quickly adopted machine-based techniques to save time and cost in order to compete with the mass merchandisers.
 For a time, the community even sold its furniture through Sears, Roebuck & Co.
 Elbert Hubbard died in the sinking of the RMS Lusitania by a German U-boat in 1915.
 After Elbert's death, his son took over management of the community and kept it alive until 1938 when it was forced to close.
 The community's Roycroft Campus survives, however, and today has been restored by the Roycroft Campus Corporation.
 It is on the National Register of Historic Places.

-Roycroft's demise was due in part of a shift in American tastes away from simple Arts & Crafts forms starting about 1920 but also because its hand-crafted furnishings could not compete in the marketplace.
+Roycroft's demise was due in part to a shift in American tastes away from simple Arts & Crafts forms starting about 1920 but also because its hand-crafted furnishings could not compete in the marketplace.
 The shop-crafted, hand-made products of Arts & Crafts communities were expensive.
 Most people could not afford them.
 What they could afford, however, and what they bought in great quantities, were similar products, sometimes outright knock-offs, made in mass-production factories.
-Many of these large factories used marketing techniques to create the illusion that they were not really factories but large scale craft shops.
+Many of these large factories used marketing techniques to create the illusion that they were not really factories but large-scale craft shops.
 They were, in fact, factories.
 Sometimes very nice, open, airy factories but factories nevertheless.

 Gustav Stickley and The Craftsman Style